Azure-Samples/ms-identity-javascript-tutorial/1-Authentication/2-sign-in-b2c/README.md

 * **Edit Profile**

-hen a user selects the **Edit Profile** button on the navigation bar, we simply initiate a sign-in flow.
+When a user selects the **Edit Profile** button on the navigation bar, we simply initiate a sign-in flow.
 Like password reset, edit profile user-flow requires users to sign-out and sign-in again.

 ```javascript
     /**